 How long will I foster a dog for?

-What kind of issues might come up with my foster dog when fostering?
+What kind of issues may come up with my foster dog?

 What about health issues?

-How can I help my foster dog get adopted?
+How can I help my foster get adopted?

 READY TO APPLY TO BE A BADASS BROOKLYN FOSTER?